suiato/pBlockly/README.md

 # pBlockly
 Portable Blockly, simplified Blockly to run Blockly apps (demos/samples/games) as local as possible.

 Currently, the Blockly's original directory structure is reorganized by pushing Blockly's directories and files into the lib/blockly directory.
-P5.js directories are stored in the lib/p5 directory.
+P5.js directories/files are stored in the lib/p5 directory.

 The content of the lib/blockly directory is obtained by
 1. Copying the directories under the node_modules directory after running "npm install blockly".